 The Conditions window shows all conditions that occur, including those that are superseded.
 For instance, if a network problem causes two alarms, such as LOF and LOS, CTC shows both the LOF and LOS conditions in this window (even though LOS supersedes LOF).
 Having all conditions visible can be helpful when troubleshooting the ONS 15454.
-If you want to retrieve conditions that obey a root-cause hierarchy (that is, LOS supersedes and replaces LOF), you can exclude the same root causes by checking "Exclude Same Root Cause" check box in the window.
+If you want to retrieve conditions that obey a root-cause hierarchy (that is, LOS supersedes and replaces LOF), you can exclude the same root causes by checking the "Exclude Same Root Cause" check box in the window.

 Fault conditions include reported alarms and Not Reported or Not Alarmed conditions.
-Refer to the trouble notifications information in the Cisco ONS 15454 Troubleshooting Guide for more information about alarm and condition classifications.
+Refer to the trouble notifications information in the Cisco ONS 15454 DWDM Troubleshooting Guide for more information about alarm and condition classifications.

-14.3.6 Controlling the Conditions Display
+16.3.5 Controlling the Conditions Display

 You can control the display of the conditions on the Conditions window.
-Table 14-4 shows the actions you can perform in the window.
+Table 16-4 shows the actions you can perform in the window.

-Table 14-4 Conditions Display
+Table 16-4 Conditions Display

 Button Action Retrieve Retrieves the current set of all existing fault conditions, as maintained by the alarm manager, from the ONS 15454.
-Filter Allows you to change the Conditions window display to only show the conditions that meet a certain severity level or occur in a specified time.
+Filter Allows you to change the Conditions window display to only show the conditions that meet a certain severity level or occur in a specified time frame.
 For example, you can set the filter so that only critical conditions display on the window.
 There is a Filter button on the lower-right of the window that allows you to enable or disable the filter feature.
-Exclude Same Root Cause Retrieves conditions that obey a root-cause hierarchy (for example, LOS supersedes and replaces LOF).
+Exclude Same Root Cause Retrieves conditions that obey a root-cause hierarchy (LOS supersedes and replaces LOF).

-14.3.6.1 Retrieving and Displaying Conditions
+16.3.5.1 Retrieving and Displaying Conditions

 The current set of all existing conditions maintained by the alarm manager can be seen when you click the Retrieve button.
-The set of conditions retrieved is relative to the view.
-For example, if you click the button while displaying the node view, node-specific conditions are displayed.
-If you click the button while displaying the network view, all conditions for the network (including ONS 15454 nodes and other connected nodes) are displayed, and the card view shows only card-specific conditions.
+The set of conditions retrieved is relative to the CTC view.
+For example, if you click the button while displaying the node view (single-shelf mode) or shelf view (multishelf mode), node-specific conditions appear.
+If you click the button while displaying the network view, all conditions for the network (including ONS 15454 nodes and other connected nodes) appear, and the card view shows only card-specific conditions.

 You can also set a node to display conditions using the time zone where the node is located, rather than the time zone of the PC where they are being viewed.
-See the "14.3.1 Viewing Alarms With Each Node's Time Zone" section on page 14-4 for more information.

-14.3.6.2 Conditions Column Descriptions
+16.3.5.2 Conditions Column Descriptions

-Table 14-5 lists the Conditions window column headings and the information recorded in each column.
+Table 16-5 lists the Conditions window column headings and the information recorded in each column.

-Table 14-5 Conditions Column Description
+Table 16-5 Conditions Column Description

 Column Information Recorded Date Date and time of the condition.
 Node Shows the name of the node where the condition or alarm occurred.
 (Visible in network view.)
 Object TL1 AID for the condition object.
 For an STSmon or VTmon, the object.
 Eqpt Type Card type in this slot.
-Shelf For DWDM configurations, the shelf where the alarmed object is located.
-Visible in network view.
 Slot Slot where the condition occurred (appears only in network and node view).
 Port Port where the condition occurred.
 For STSTerm and VTTerm, the port refers to the upstream card it is partnered with.
+Path Width Width of the data path.